KaunilD/kaunild.github.io/_pages/about.md

 with [Dr. Ramesh Raskar](http://web.media.mit.edu/~raskar/) and [Dr. Ilke Demir](https://scholar.google.com/citations?user=6837MdMAAAAJ&hl=en).

 Currently, I am a graduate researcher at the [Institute of Cognitive Science](https://www.colorado.edu/ics/) advised by [Dr. Leanne Hirshfield](https://www.colorado.edu/ics/leanne-hirshfield).
 My research at ICS lies at the intersection of Cognitive Science and Deep Learning.
+To learn more about my research you can find the report [here](https://kaunild.github.io/files/ra_fnirs_report.pdf).

 My research interests in general include:
 1. Machine Learning